wso2/docs-choreo-dev/en/docs/choreo-samples/quick-deploy-a-sample.md

 # Quick Deploy a Sample

 Choreo provides a quick deploy option for samples, allowing you to deploy a sample with a single click.
-This capability lets you quickly explore the sample and Choero functionalities.
+This capability lets you quickly explore the sample.

 ## Prerequisites